-Speaking examinations are carried out by ESB trained assessors and interlocutors according to our policies.
-Speaking examinations are marked as they happen.
-Both the interlocutor and the assessor award marks based on the ESB mark scheme linked to the CEFR level descriptors.
+Speaking assessments are carried out by ESB International trained assessors and interlocutors according to our policies.
+Speaking assessments are marked as they happen.
+Both the interlocutor and the assessor award marks based on the ESB International mark scheme linked to the CEFR level descriptors.

-All ESOL International Speaking Examiners are trained and standardised by our Chief Examiner and Senior Examiners.
-In addition to this, ESB teams conduct live and recorded moderations of these examiners across the centres during each examination period.
+All ESOL International Speaking Assessors are trained and standardised by our Chief Assessor and Senior Assessors.
+In addition to this, ESB International carries out moderation of centres and assessors.
+This is a risk-based approach in line with regulatory requirements.

-All multiple-choice answer sheets are marked electronically by ESB and are subject to rigorous scrutiny and checks to ensure their accuracy at every stage of the marking process.
+All multiple-choice answer sheets are marked electronically by ESB International and are subject to rigorous scrutiny and checks to ensure their accuracy at every stage of the marking process.

-To ensure that our ESOL International qualifications are valid and fit-for-purpose, we review candidate performance to ensure that outcomes are fair and reliable.
+To ensure that our ESOL International qualifications are valid and fit-for-purpose, we review learner performance to ensure that outcomes are fair and reliable.
 As a result, English Speaking Board (International) Ltd. reserves the right to make appropriate amendments to overall grade thresholds in order to maintain standards over time.